davemerrill/jquery-collect-values/README.md

 jquery-collect-values
 =====================

-Returns an object with the effective values of all applicable fields within the container(s) in the matched set
+Returns an object with the effective values of requested fields within the container(s) in the matched set.